thomasahle/sunfish/README.md

 ## Introduction
 Sunfish is a simple, but strong chess engine, written in Python, mostly for teaching purposes.
 Without tables and its simple interface, it takes up just 111 lines of code! (see [`compressed.py`](https://github.com/thomasahle/sunfish/blob/master/compressed.py)) Yet [it plays at ratings above 2000 at Lichess](https://lichess.org/@/sunfish-engine).

 Because Sunfish is small and strives to be simple, the code provides a great platform for experimenting.
-People have used it for testing parallel search algorithms, experimenting with evaluation functions, and developing deep learning chess programs.
+People have used it for testing parallel search algorithms, experimenting with evaluation functions, and developing deep learning chess programs.In this engine Lower case letters represent black pieces (p,r,n,b,k,q), and upper case letters represent white pieces (P,R,N,B,K,Q).Black-White-Empty matrix(BWE) is solely a listing of strings which represent each square on the board.
+This matrix is compared with an internally stored matrix within the Chess Engine.This suggests the Chess Engine can understand :

+i)where the piece moved from

+ii)where it moved to and construct a chess command from it.
+Moving pawn piece A2 to A4 at the beginning of the game would require command ‘a2a4’.
   Fork it today and see what you can do!

 ## Screenshot